The Village Academy Board Members

-The Village High School board Members are a team of seven professionals, who have come together to support and educate the youth of today.
+The Village Academy board Members are a team of Eight professionals, who have come together to support and educate the youth of today.
 This fabulous team is compiled of a very diverse group with a wide variety of backgrounds and areas of expertise.

-We are supporting and promoting the faculty and staff of The Village High School.
-Our goal is to further the mission and vision of the school as we nurture and graduate strong well adjusted contribuitiong adults.
+We Work To Support and Promote the faculty and staff of The Village Academy.
+Our goal is to further the mission and vision of the Academy as we nurture and graduate strong well adjusted contribuitiong adults.

 LMFT;M.S.
 Marriage,Family, and Child Counseling- University of Phoenix B.S.
 Humanities- Washington State University Founder of Reach In Now Suicide Prevention and Awareness

 Bianca is a seasoned executive-level professional, who has global reach as an educator.
 With a practical ability to get things done and a fair and thoughtful approach to management, Bianca proposes innovative approaches and initiative to get things done.

 Bianca moved to the fabulous Las Vegas, Nevada in July of 2005 and quickly fell in love with its transient nature; as she got to meet people from every part of the world, while finding herself in the desert seeking life-altering experiences.
 Which makes Las Vegas, the most spiritual place in this part of the world!
 She also noticed there was a wonderful opportunity to continue her education and begin a career in mental health; going on to earn a master’s degree in Marriage, Child, and Family Counseling.
 In June of 2011, she founded Desert Rose Counseling Group.
 “Everywhere; we need to change the trauma-stress and suicide culture, eliminate stigma and shame surrounding mental health, and we need to empower trauma and suicide survivors because we are the experts in this space.”